jungho/k8s-crds/README.md

 ## Kubebuilder

-TODO: finish implementation
+Kubebuilder is part of the Kubernetes [api-machinery SIG](https://groups.google.com/forum/#!forum/kubernetes-sig-api-machinery) and is fast on track for being the framework for building custom CRDs, Controllers and [Webhooks](https://github.com/kubernetes-sigs/kubebuilder/blob/master/docs/book/beyond_basics/what_is_a_webhook.md).

+The Kubebuilder docs are excellent.
+See the [installation and setup](https://book.kubebuilder.io/getting_started/installation_and_setup.html) docs then see [here](./website-kubebuilder/README.md) for instructions on how to implement our custom CRD/Controller, debug, and deploy to Kubernetes.

 ## Operator SDK

 **Note that Operator SDK is alpha software!
 Proceed with caution!**

+Operator SDK is part of CoreOS' [Operator Framework](https://github.com/operator-framework) and is the basis for many Operator implementations.
+It differs from Kubebuilder in that in addition to Golang, you can create Operators using Ansible.

 See the [user guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md) to install Operator SDK locally on your machine.
 Note the dependencies!
-After you have installed the sdk, see [here](./website-operator-sdk/README.md) for instructions how to implement the Website CRD and custom controller and to deploy to AKS.
+After you have installed the sdk, see [here](./website-operator-sdk/README.md) for instructions on how to implement the Website CRD and custom controller, debug and to deploy to Kubernetes.

 ## References ##